shawnmckinney/py-fortress/README-CLI.md

    ```
    Jun 10, 2018

-   * day_mask: 1234567, 1 = Sunday, 2 = Monday, etc - specifies which day of week role may be activated.
+   * day_mask: 1234567, 1 = Sunday, 2 = Monday, etc - specifies which day of week entity may be activated.
    ```
    --day_mask 1357
    ```